Statistical Ecology (PGDip and MSc) 2025 entry

 Application requirements

-• a one-page personal statement directly addressing entry requirements (and including relevance of previous degree or experience and your interests in statistical analysis)
+• a one-page personal statement directly addressing entry requirements and including relevance of previous degree or experience along with details of your interests in statistical analysis

 • a CV with a history of your education and employment to date